Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP3: Influence of tendon vibration on weight perception measured by pseudo-weight induced by visual motion gain

 \subsubsection{Procedure}

 Twenty participants (12 males and 8 females in their 20s) participated in the experiment.
-The procedure before the main task was the same as that in the first and second experiments, including the calibration of the vibrator positions and measurement of motion illusion.
+We would like to note that some of them were the same participants as the ones in the first or second experiment.
+The procedure before the main task was the same as that in the first and second experiments, including the consent form, calibration of the vibrator positions and measurement of motion illusion.
 The main part was conducted with the staircase method, and the vib-ref and con-ref groups were the two blocks.
 Both groups had two series where one began with a minimum motion gain of 0.4 for vib-ref and 1.0 for con-ref, and the other with a maximum gain of 1.0 for vib-ref and 2.5 for con-ref.
 The gain of the comparison dumbbell was increased or decreased in an interval of 0.06 for vib-ref group or 0.15 for con-ref group following the participants' answers.
 When participants answered that the comparison dumbbell was heavier, the motion gain increased by one step.
 When participants answered that the reference dumbbell was heavier, the motion gain decreased by one step.
 A block of stair case methods ended when both series reached the 5th change of the direction on increasing or decreasing the gain.
-In addition, the motion gain did not exceed the minimum or maximum gain.
-If the motion gain was to exceed the limit, it remained at the same gain, and the count of turning points increased.
+In addition, the motion gain did not cross over the minimum or maximum gain.
+If the motion gain was to cross over the limit, it remained at the same gain, and the count of turning points increased.
 The presenting order of reference and comparison conditions were randomized.
 In addition, the order of blocks was counterbalanced.
+The participants were remunerated with an Amazon gift card of 5 euro for their participation.